Updated: 2025/Dec/31

 hash table applies.

-SHT_DYNAMIC Section index of of the string table by which
+SHT_DYNAMIC Section index of the string table by which

 entries in this section are used.